TriggerMail/rules_pyz/README.md

+# UNMAINTAINED

+Unfortunately we decided not to use Bazel, so these rules are effectively unmaintained.
+If someone would like to take ownership, please push a copy of the code somewhere, and I will be happy to link to it from here.
+Thanks for the interest!

 # Bazel Python Zip Rules

 This package is an alternative to Bazel's built-in Python rules that work with existing Python packages from PyPI.
 Eventually the built-in rules or [`rules_python`](https://github.com/bazelbuild/rules_python) should replace this, once Google improves them to work with external packages.
 Until then, these rules work for us.